Jernskegg/ci-portfolio-project-2/README.md

    ## test cases (user story based with screenshots)

-   * as a user I want to play a game of chances.
+   * as a user, I want to play a game of chances.

       [Screenshot from  main page with steps](./docs/screenshots/Screenshot-1.png)

-      when I open the game I am presented with 5 options, I can then press one of the options and then a round message appeared saying what my choice was and what the computer picked and telling me what the outcome was.
+      When I open the game, I could choose between five options.
+I can then press one of the options, and then around message appeared saying what my choice was and what the computer picked and telling me what the outcome was.

-      after I win three rounds a message is displayed and saying I won or lost.
+      After I win three rounds, a message is displayed and saying I won or lost.

-   * as a user I want to see how to play the game.
+   * as a user, I want to see how to play the game.

       [Screenshot from how to play page with steps](./docs/screenshots/Screenshot-2.png)

-      when I open the page I can see the button "How to play", when I press on it, it shows me the rules and player options then I can press "I understand now!" and then I am returned to the game and ready to play.
+      When I open the page, I can see the button "How to play", when I press on it, it shows me the rules and player options, then I can press "I understand now!" and then I am returned to the game and ready to play.

    ## supported screens and browsers
    The page is designed to have a maximum of 1920x1080 screen support.

    desktop 1920x1080 to 1920x290. works as intended.

-   The following devices have been tested on chrome developer tool emulator and worked as intended.
+   The following devices have been tested on the chrome developer tool emulator and worked as intended.
    * Galaxy Note II
    * Kindle Fire HDX
    * Pixel 2